Mistress America: Plot

 When Dylan comes home, rather than dismiss Brooke, he asks her to pitch her restaurant.
-Brooke stumbles, but Tracy, still enthused by the project, helps her pitch it.
-Dylan tells Brooke he will give her the money but insists that, rather than invest in it, he will give it to her to cover the debt she will have from dissolving the business.
+Brooke stumbles, but Tracy, enthusiastic, steps in to help.
+Dylan tells Brooke he will give her the money but only to cover the debt she would incur from dissolving the business.
 Seeing that Tracy is upset by this, and also the toxic effect the offer is immediately having on Dylan and Mamie-Claire's relationship, Brooke refuses the money.

 Meanwhile, Nicolette, who witnessed Tracy kissing Tony, confronts Tracy about her short story.
-The entire party reads it, and Brooke becomes offended by how Tracy characterized her.
-She informs her that they are no longer about to become sisters, as their parents no longer want to marry, and tells Tracy that she will sue.
-Upset, Tracy, sitting outside the house, takes a hit on the bong that Tony had earlier fashioned from an apple with her initial emblazoned on it, smoking marijuana from Dylan's freezer.
+The entire group reads it, and Brooke is offended by how Tracy characterized her.
+She informs her that they are no longer becoming sisters, as their parents no longer want to marry, and threatens to sue.
+Upset, Tracy, sitting outside the house, takes a hit on a bong Tony had fashioned from an apple with her initial emblazoned on it.

-Tracy's story is accepted by the university's prestigious literary society, and she joins the group.
-Still finding herself unable to fit in, she decides to start her own literary club, inviting both Tony and Nicolette to apply for membership.
+Tracy's story is accepted by the university's literary society, and she joins the group.
+She's still unable to fit in though, and decides to start her own literary club, inviting Tony and Nicolette to apply for membership.

-Finding herself alone on Thanksgiving, Tracy goes to Brooke's old apartment and finds her packing her things, about to move to Los Angeles.
-She learns that Brooke was able to cover her debts, as Mamie-Claire gave her what would have been her share of money from the T-shirt business.
-Brooke also tells her that she has passed the SAT and that she has been accepted into college and is considering going.
+Alone on Thanksgiving, Tracy goes to Brooke's old apartment and finds her packing, about to move to Los Angeles.
+Brooke was able to cover her debts, as Mamie-Claire gave her her share of money from the T-shirt business.
+Brooke also says she has passed the SAT and is considering going to college.
 Tracy invites Brooke to have Thanksgiving dinner with her.
-The two eat out at a restaurant, with Tracy, as narrator, musing: "Being a beacon of hope for lesser people is a lonely business."
+The two eat at a restaurant, with Tracy, as narrator, musing: "Being a beacon of hope for lesser people is a lonely business."